gt-tech/progfun-workspace/ProgressTracker.md

 * **4/10 Friday** - ***(??? hrs)***
   * Book "Programming in Scala, Second Edition" Finished Chapter 8
   * Week 6 assignments (_a must TODO again, a lot of reference was needed to solve them from existing solutions_)
+  * Lecture 7.1 skipped as it's theory, not directly relevant
+  * Lecture 7.2.
+7.3, 7.4